NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

         model.micro_batch_size=8 \
         model.shape_file=tp8_32depth_o1_rel_shape_info.yaml

-Note: we have chosen to use ``muadamw`` as the optimizer for use with the mu-transfer method.
+.. note:: We have chosen to use ``muadamw`` as the optimizer for use with the mu-transfer method.
 Currently, only ``muadam`` and ``muadamw`` are supported.

 Similarly to the pre-training in Option 1, the model nemo file can be found at the result checkpoint directory after training is complete.

 Run NeMo RETRO Model Inference
 -------------------------------